nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* private math tuition teachers
+* Private math tuition teachers
 * has a need to manage a number of students' contacts and performance
 * prefer desktop apps over other types
 * prefers typing to mouse interactions